wp-plugins/masjidnow/readme.txt

 Email me through the contact form at [masjidnow.com](http://masjidnow.com)

 == Changelog ==

+= 1.5.0 =
+* Added support for multiple masajid in one WordPress installation.
+Now you can have multiple mosques times on the same website.

 = 1.4.1 =
 * Added daily timings shortcode and ability to customize the title of the monthly timings tables.